Effective scrap collection in production: How to reduce waste and save costs

 Solution:

-Production speeds were higher
+The production speeds were higher

-processes fluctuated less
+The processes were less variable

-and the scrap was lower.
+And the scrap was lower.

-Difficult-to-manage processes
+Difficult-to-control processes

 Solution: